 Reducing initial fruit set by blossom thinning will increase the amount of return bloom the following spring as well as improve fruit size and crop load in the current season.
 A foliar nutrient spray applied during bloom has proven effective in this regard.
 Descriptions of the specific effects of the nitrogen and sulphur containing fertilizer, ammonium thiosulphate (ATS) are found under Fruit Tree Nutrition.
 Note the precautions listed for the use of this chemical.

 The extent of fruit development at the time of spraying is an important consideration and in seasons when post-bloom weather is consistently warm and bright these thinners should be applied early in their recommended period.
-If the weather is cool and fruit development is slow they should be applied later.
+If the weather is cool and fruit development is slow, they should be applied later.

 When used by itself, Sevin XLR results in good fruit thinning when the largest fruits are 10-15mm in diameter and the outlook is for several days of bright and warm weather.
 Temperatures should reach 20° C or higher within 5 days of application.